Kirk Goldsberry

 Kirk Goldsberry (born 1977) is a basketball writer.
-He was the vice president for strategic research for the San Antonio Spurs, the lead analyst for Team USA Basketball, and a visiting researcher at the Harvard Institute of Quantitative Social Sciences.
+He was the vice president for strategic research for the San Antonio Spurs, the lead analyst for Team USA Basketball, and a visiting researcher at the Harvard Institute of Quantitative Social Science.
 He is best known for his sports writing and for his application of spatial analytics to shooting data in the NBA, and the use of this analysis to map shooting location, frequency, and success in basketball analytics, and for being a member of the advanced metrics movement in basketball.

 Education

-Goldsberry earned a Ph.D.
-(2007) from UC-Santa Barbara where he studied Cartography and data visualization.
+Goldsberry earned a PhD (2007) from UC-Santa Barbara where he studied Cartography and data visualization.
 He also holds a master's degree from UCSB, and a bachelor's degree from Penn State (1999), where he majored in Earth Science and Geography.
 He played basketball recreationally.

 Career

 Academia

 Following graduate school, Goldsberry served as an assistant professor of geography at Michigan State (2007–2013) and a visiting professor at Harvard (2011–2013).
 At Harvard, Goldsberry designed and co-taught the first Geography course offered since Harvard eliminated Geography in the 1940s.
 In 2012, Goldsberry presented a paper at the MIT Sloan Sports Analytics Conference entitled CourtVision: New Visual and Spatial Analytics for the NBA.
 Within the paper, Goldsberry introduced a new method for making shot charts using NBA shooting data, and suggested that the amount of areas from which a player successfully attempts field goals, or Range%, could contribute to the analysis of a given player's shooting ability.

 He currently teaches Sports Analytics within the McCombs School of Business at the University of Texas at Austin.